 ii.
 The UN Convention for Safeguarding Intangible Cultural Heritage was ratified

 by Fiji in 2010.
-The Fiji Department of National Heritage, Culture and Arts (DNHDA) is aware that the Rotuman community is one of the most endangered groups, as far as the survival of Rotuman culture and language is concerned.
+The Fiji Department of National Heritage, Culture and Arts (DNHDA) is aware that the Rotuman community is one of the most endangered groups regarding the survival of Rotuman culture and language.
 The current UNESCO funded project implemented by DNHDA collates, analyses, and documents Rotuman tangible and intangible cultural artifacts which include Rotuman language.
 The project also includes Rotuman practices and norms and their allegiance to Rotuma land and sea territories.

 iii.
 The National Council of Heritage, Culture, and Arts - an initiative of DNHDA is

-the government’s commitment to centralize all efforts to promote and nurture cultural, traditional beliefs and customs, and languages of all Fijians.
+the government’s commitment is to centralize all efforts to promote and nurture all Fijians’ cultural, traditional beliefs and customs, and languages.

 On the other hand, the Rotuma Bills of 2015 should not be enacted into laws because they will cause critical negative consequence to the indigenous inhabitants’ language.